mCodex/react-native-sensitive-info/README.md

 ## Since version >= 5.0.0

-We introduced **Android Keystore** security into our library.
-Also, we've fixed some issues and updated example.
+We've fixed some issues and updated example.

 Thanks to all contributors who helped us on our journey :)